Paris – America Shared History

 Place d’Iéna, 75016 Paris

-George Washington (1732 – 1799) was the founding father of the United States who served as the first president of the United States from 1789 to 1797.
+George Washington (1732 – 1799) was the founding father of the United States and served as the first president of the United States from 1789 to 1797.

 Appointed Commanding General of the Continental Army (1775 – 1783), he commanded American forces, allied with France, in the defeat and surrender of the British during the Siege of Yorktown.
 He resigned his commission after the Treaty of Paris in 1783.